 1. Skiing and snowboarding

 Consider this your chance to conquer a bunny hill.
 January is Learn to Ski and Snowboard Month, and Discover Michigan Skiing makes it an affordable gamble at $20 for cross-country skiing and $35 for downhill skiing or snowboarding.
 Locally, this program, which spans Jan.
-6-31, 2017 and is open to ages 7-plus (10-plus for snowboarding), is at Mount Holly, Pine Knob Ski & Snowboard Resort in Clarkston and nearby Mount Brighton.
+2-31, 2018 and is open to ages 7-plus (10-plus for snowboarding), is at Mount Holly, Pine Knob Ski & Snowboard Resort in Clarkston and nearby Mount Brighton.
 While not hosting the promo, Alpine Valley in White Lake is another spot to learn the ropes.
 Snow guaranteed.
 And, if skiing or snowboarding isn’t your thing, test your nerve on one of the sledding hills in southeast Michigan.